shubhammca88/kubestarter-2025/K8S-Monitoring/k8s-monitoring.md

 ## Monitoring Tools

 * **Metrics Server:**  A built-in component that collects resource usage data for pods and nodes.
-* **Prometheus:** A popular open-source monitoring system that collects metrics from various sources and provides alerting capabilities.
+* **Prometheus:** A popular open-source monitoring system that collects metrics from various sources and provides alerting capabilities  (or time series database , scrap data, data source, query server ).
-* **Grafana:**  A visualization and dashboarding tool that can be used to display metrics from Prometheus and other sources.
+* **Grafana:**  A `visualization and dashboarding tool` that can be used to display metrics from Prometheus and other sources.
 * **cAdvisor:**  A container monitoring tool that collects resource usage and performance characteristics of containers.

 ## Monitoring Concepts